 They were actually concerned about the health of their children and wanted to provide families with a safe alternative to conventional paints and that’s where the idea come up.

-Their products come with fun creative names.
-They are low VOCs, odorless, and Greenwise certified which is a strict third-party testing organization.
+Their products come with fun, creative names.
+They are low VOCs, odorless, and Greenwise certified, which is a strict third-party testing organization.

 What’s special about the brand is that they give back to The International Rescue Committee with every purchase you make.
+This is also the reason why their paints are becoming increasingly popular over time.

 16- Homestead House Paint Company